Some effectivity questions for plane Cremona transformations

 Regard $Y$ as the rational surface on which $Cr_2(k)$ acts.
-In the inverse system of all blow-ups $X\to Y$ there is an inverse subsystem of $\bA$-equivariant blow-ups; the normalizer $N$ of $\bA(k)$ in $Cr_2(k)$ acts on this subsystem.
+In the inverse system of all blow-ups $X\to Y$ there is an inverse subsystem of $S$-equivariant blow-ups; the normalizer $N$ of $S(k)$ in $Cr_2(k)$ acts on this subsystem.
 Note that $g$ lies in $N$.

 Taking the direct limit of the N{\'e}ron--Severi groups of the surfaces in this system and then constructing infinite-dimensional hyperbolic spaces gives a closed hyperbolic subspace $\frak H_N$ of $\frak H$ that is preserved by $N$.
 Now $g$ acts hyperbolically on $\frak H$ and therefore acts hyperbolically on every $g$-invariant closed hyperbolic subspace of $\frak H$.
 Therefore $\Ax(g)\subset \frak H_N$.
-However, $\bA(k)$ acts trivially on the N{\'e}ron--Severi group of every $\bA$-surface in the subsystem above, so acts trivially on $\frak H_N$ and so on $\Ax(g)$.
-Then $\bA(k)$, and so $V_{\Sigma,\eps,0}$, preserves $\Ax(g)$, which contradicts our assumption.
+However, $A(k)$ acts trivially on the N{\'e}ron--Severi group of every $A$-surface in the subsystem above, so acts trivially on $\frak H_N$ and so on $\Ax(g)$.
+Then $S(k)$, and so $V_{i,\eps,0}$, preserves $\Ax(g)$, which, as in the Remark preceding Proposition \ref{4.3}, contradicts our assumption.

-So we have proved that hyperbolic implies rigid when $k$ is algebraically closed.
+So we have proved that $g$ is rigid when $k$ is algebraically closed.